 In general, majors are officially declared by the second semester of the sophomore year.
 Students should not postpone declaring a major beyond the second semester of the sophomore year.
 Students must fill out a major declaration card (found in the Registrar's Office) and meet with the department chairperson of their intended major to get his/her signature approval on the major card.
-Students should have a 2.00 grade-point average at the end of the sophomore year and satisfactory performance in the intended major area.
+Students should have a 2.00 grade-point average at the end of the sophomore year and/or meet the standards of performance in the intended major area.